How to implement server-side encryption with customer keys (SSE-C) with CoreWeave AI Object Storage

 def validate_encryption_key(key): """Validate that the encryption key meets requirements""" if not isinstance(key, str): raise ValueError("Encryption key must be a string") try: # Decode base64 to check if it's valid key_bytes = base64.b64decode(key) if len(key_bytes) != 32: # 32 bytes = 256 bits raise ValueError("Encryption key must be 32 bytes (256 bits)") except Exception: raise ValueError("Encryption key must be valid base64-encoded 32-byte key") return True

 When using SSE-C with presigned URLs, you must include the encryption parameters when generating the URL and when accessing it.
-The encryption key is required both during URL generation and when the URL is used.
+The encryption key is required both during URL generation and when you use the URL.

-When accessing a presigned URL that was generated with SSE-C, you must include the same encryption headers in the request.
+When you access a presigned URL that was generated with SSE-C, you must include the same encryption headers in the request.
 Use the presigned URL generated by Boto3 or the AWS CLI, then pass it to curl with the SSE-C headers:

-Bucket policies can be configured to enforce SSE-C usage for specific operations.
+You can configure bucket policies to enforce SSE-C usage for specific operations.
 This ensures that objects are always encrypted with customer-provided keys.

 To have environment variables like $BUCKET_NAME evaluated within a heredoc, use << EOF (unquoted) instead of << 'EOF' (single-quoted).
 Single quotes prevent variable expansion.